vadisflyer/kot-bayn-telegram/README.md

 # kot-bayn
-A bot that tells stories.
+Bot for the public vkontakte.
+He tells stories.